ArneClaerhout/color_planar_graphs/README.md

  - **NUMBER_OF_VERTICES**: The amount of vertices of the graphs that are to be checked are (for right now) a mandatory argument.
 This should always be a value between 3 and 63, but this can also be written as a range of vertices.
 For example: `3:6`, the graphs with vertices between 3 and 6.

 This will print out the graph6 strings of the graphs and the corresponding chromatic number of the coloring for this graph.
 It will also output the overall time it took to calculate everyting.

+_The outputs provided will almost always be written to a file, which can be found in the `outputs/` directory.
+Each file getting a name corresponding to the time of when the file was created._

 ### Output

-The output for `colorScript.sh` can be altered in three ways.
+The output for `colorScript.sh` can be altered in three ways:

  - The first way is by using the flag `-r` or `--raw`.
 This will make sure the only output outputted to the standard out are the corresponding chromatic numbers for the colorings.